This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-Neurexin 1α (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-Neurexin 1α (extracellular) Antibody, preincubated with the negative control antigen.

 Neurexins (NRXNs) are a family of transmembrane, synaptic adhesion molecules.
 NRXNS were identified as receptors for α-latrotoxin, a presynaptic toxin that triggers massive neurotransmitter release1.
 Neurexins are largely presynaptic proteins that form a trans-synaptic cell-adhesion complex with postsynaptic neuroligins2.
 They are encoded by three genes (NRXN1, NRXN2 and NRXN3), each using an upstream promoter to produce the longer α-isoform (α-NRXNs) and a downstream promoter to generate a shorter β-isoform (β- NRXNs).